lukeblevins/lukeblevins/README.md

-# Luke Blevins
+### Luke Blevins

 Using my 80,000 hours to evolve how anyone with an idea can apply technology to solve real problems.

-C#, .NET, XAML

 - 🔭 Proudly writing documentation and samples to help others build [cross-platform .NET apps](https://platform.uno)
 - 🌱 I’m always learning more about .NET
 - 📚 Enrolled in the undergraduate program for computer science at [Georgia Southern University](https://cec.georgiasouthern.edu/cs/degrees/computer-science-bs/)
-- 🎓 Planning for graduation by H1 2025.
+- 🎓 Planning for graduation by H1 2025
 - 💬 Ask me about the economy
 - 📫 How to reach me: Email, Threads, LinkedIn
 - 📻 My favorite song is "Flo Rida - Good Feeling"
-- 🧬 Pronouns: He/Him
 - 🧠 I have autism, treatment-resistant depression, and ADHD